Photograph (Weezer song): Music video

 The music video for the song was directed by Weezer.com webmaster and longtime friend of the band Karl Koch.
-It consists of footage shot while the band was touring for The Green Album.
-Among the notable footage is Rivers Cuomo playing soccer, Brian Bell attempting to skateboard and juggle (not at the same time), Patrick Wilson riding a Razor Scooter, a brief clip of the duo from Tenacious D running onstage during a Weezer show and a scene with Rivers playing a prank on new bassist Scott Shriner.
+It consists of footage shot while the band was touring for the Green Album.
+Tenacious D briefly appears, running onstage during a Weezer show.
 Although Mikey Welsh plays bass and sings backup vocals on the studio recording, Shriner is in the video, as Welsh had left the band at that point.
 During the very end of the video, when Cuomo is playing the prank on Shriner, a demo of "Death & Destruction" can be heard in the background.
-This song would later surface on the band's next album Maladroit.
 The video is featured on Video Capture Device, the band's DVD.

 Reception

 Stephen Thomas Erlewine of AllMusic thought that "Photograph" was one of the 4 highlights on the album.

-Drowned in Sound writer Terry Bezer wrote: "'Photograph' is all 1950's happiness and brings back shades of 94's outstanding 'Buddy Holly'.
+Drowned in Sound writer Terry Bezer wrote: "'Photograph' is all 1950s happiness and brings back shades of 94's outstanding 'Buddy Holly'.

 AXS thought that "Photograph" was the band's eighth best song.